An innovative project such as ours takes time: time to undertake research, time to establish a product and time for validation.

-Pascal Drevet was realistic: the entrepreneur path is long… so he had to keep the distance.
-Thinking snail all the time was good, but at this moment it didn’t pay!
+Pascal Drevet was realistic: the road to success as an entrepreneur path is a long one… so he had to keep the distance.
+Using the snail as an analogy was good, but at this specific time it was not generating an income.

-50% as transition manager in food industry companies of the West of France, with wage and social rights,
+50% as transition manager in food industry companies in western France as an employee.

 50% for his Snail project, with zero income.

-Over time, percentages evolved towards 80% on the project in 2016 / 20% as transition manager.
+By 2016, the time spent had evolved with now 80% on the project and 20% as transition manager.